Lead Without Depletion

 Almost every leader knows what depletion feels like.

-They overanalyze every decision, replaying what we said—or didn’t say—and wondering if it was enough or it will be misinterpreted.
+They overanalyze decisions—replaying what they said (or didn’t say) and wondering if it was enough, or if it will be misinterpreted.

-The work never ends at the end of the workday..
+The work doesn’t end at the end of the workday.

-Leadership, for many physicians, including me, was yet another source of over-responsibility, over-functioning, and overwhelm.
+Leadership, for many physicians (including me), became yet another source of over-responsibility, over-functioning, and overwhelm.

 It’s possible to lead in a way that steadies and sustains you.